 Are you considering a career in public service and want to utilize Public Service Loan Forgiveness (PSLF)?
 We’ve compiled some helpful tips and best practices from the Department of Education, loan servicers, advocacy groups, and some of our very own LRAP participants.
 These tips are for informational purposes only.
 Please always defer to the Department of Education’s guidelines and regulations.

-Use our Printable Account Information Guide to find key information about your student loans
+Use our Printable Account Information Guide to find key info about your student loans

 PSLF rules & tips